Access Control Flags

 ghostunnel client [...] --verify-policy=bundle.tar.gz --verify-query=data.policy.allow

-Inside your policy, you can access the reflected X.509 peer certificate using
+Inside your policy, the peer’s X.509 certificate is available as

 You can use the Rego Playground to test and